alidanapour/chip8_emulator/Product_Document.md

 - Automated test with Jest: Implement existing test cases in `test.js` in Jest and add new test cases.

 **Release 4** **TODO**
-- Interface complete: The interface for the emulator and visualizer are shown below:
+- Interface complete: The new interface for the emulator and visualizer are shown below:
 ![Interface Mockup](product_document_imgs/interface_mockup_new.png)

 - Emulator complete:
+    - User can select a pre-loaded rom from the drop-down menu or load any a Chip-8 ROM by clicking the select ROM button below the screen.
+    - The Emulator proceeds to execute the program selected by the user.
+    - The Emulator can run a program at different speed (default speed is 8 cycles/frame), user can select the speed before a program starts running or dynamically change the speed while a program is running.
+    - `Use new shift opcodes?` and `Use new load/store opcodes?` are selected by default to [support for old ROMs](https://github.com/tomdaley92/Kiwi8/issues/9).

 - Visualizer complete:
+    - While a program is running, the Visualizer

-- Chip8 Tool complete:
+- Chip8 Tool complete: **TODO**

 - Game 1 complete:

-- Game 2 complete:
+- Game 2 complete: **TODO**

 ## Risk analysis